 It is hard to find the place.
 We had to walk down the beach until we came across it.
 Uber's and DiDis will not come to it, so you’ll have to walk a bit into a neighborhood to get a ride back."

 + Endless Adventure Options

 When in Puerto Vallarta, head to any tourism booth and you'll be amazed at the endless adventures available.
-Zip lining through the jungle, swimming with dolphins, going on an ATV adventure, parasailing, horseback riding on the beach, scuba diving, snorkel tours, deep sea fishing, etc. are just a few of the incredible activities you can do when in Puerto Vallarta
+Zip lining through the jungle, swimming with dolphins, horseback riding on the beach, snorkel tours, deep sea fishing, surfing, etc. are just a few of the incredible activities you can do when in Puerto Vallarta.

 Here's an example of what a tourism booth might look like: you'll also likely find that your hostel or hotel has excursions you can book.